Skip to main content

 Category: vertical SaaS / hospitality

-What the spec illustrates: Multi-entity relational schema — properties, units, bookings, guests, tasks — modeled as typed SQL tables, not JSON blobs.
-Per-tenant authentication and role gating.
+What it reveals: A multi-entity relational schema (properties, units, bookings, guests, tasks) modeled as typed SQL tables, not JSON blobs.
+Multi-user authentication and role gating.
 This is the application shape that most “no-code” tools choke on once you cross three or four related tables.
-Lumina is the kind of app a vertical SaaS company would charge $80-150 per property per month for — compiled here from a single spec, for the cost of inference, by the operator who actually runs the properties.
+It’s the kind of app a vertical SaaS company would charge $80–150 per property per month for, compiled here from a single spec, for the cost of inference, by the operator who actually runs the properties.

 3. Ready-to-Foundry — VC due diligence